DigitalCommons/mykomap/DEVELOPMENT.md

-Consequentially we need to apply a new version number every time a change is made which we want deployed, to name that version in the packages depending on sea-map.
+Consequentially we need to apply a new version number every time a change is made which we want deployed, to name that version in the packages depending on mykomap.

 It is also important that the Git tag is not applied *before* the `package.json` version is changed.
-Otherwise `npm update` in a project using `sea-map` will update it to the latest *tagged version*, but that will not have the latest version in `package.json`.
+Otherwise `npm update` in a project using `mykomap` will update it to the latest *tagged version*, but that will not have the latest version in `package.json`.
 This could cause problems in the consuming package, or miss out features, or at least create confusion should the user run `npm outdated`, as npm gets